See How Easily You Can Make A Faux Opal

 Iridescent papers

-Resin Obsession super clear resin
+Resin Obsession super clear jewelry resin

 Resin Obsession opaque color pigments